DevSkillsHQ/fullstack-boilerplate-dotnet-vue-typescript/app-frontend/README.md

 To learn more about Vite, check out the [Vite documentation](https://vitejs.dev/).

-To learn React, check out the [React documentation](https://reactjs.org/).
+To learn more about Vue, check out the [Vue documentation](https://vuejs.org/).

 For testing with Vitest, refer to the [Vitest documentation](https://vitest.dev/guide/).